English

 Trade Regulations

-The trade regulations standards require upgradations, and custom and government agencies attempting to limit the opportunities for illegal operations of seahorse trading from South Africa, Senegal, and Guinea.
-Higher barriers for entry of African countries to export dried seahorses in the international trade market means limiting the opportunities available to source the illegal operations in African regions from expanding their respective trade volumes.
-Trade regulations are at the core of saving the steady decline of seahorse population in marine life.
-Policy makers need to improve the process of policy making through utilization of empirically sound research that is policy-oriented.
+Trade regulations and standards require upgrades, and customs and government agencies are attempting to limit the opportunities for illegal seahorse trading operations in South Africa, Senegal, and Guinea.
+Higher barriers to entry of African countries to export dried seahorses in the international trade market means limiting the opportunities available to source illegal operations in African regions from expanding their respective trade volumes.
+Trade regulations are at the core of saving the steady decline of the seahorse population in marine life.
+Policymakers need to improve the process of policymaking through the utilization of empirically sound policy-oriented research.

 Knowledge through research is one thing, and practically implementing the laws through law enforcement agencies is another.
-Training and capacity building of law enforcement officials, such as, border police, fisheries, port officials and compliance officers, is necessary in supporting CITES implementation of agenda in African countries of South Africa, Senegal and Guinea.
-UNODC report suggest that the strengthening of law enforcement with respect to crimes in fishery industry of West Africa is officially an indicator for measuring the effectiveness of legislations, coupled with reducing the level of illegal trade, especially from African countries that has legal barriers to trade in seahorses.
+Training and capacity building of law enforcement officials, such as border police, fisheries, port officials, and compliance officers, is necessary to support the CITES implementation of the agenda in African countries of South Africa, Senegal, and Guinea.
+UNODC report suggests that the strengthening of law enforcement with respect to crimes in the fishery industry of West Africa is officially an indicator for measuring the effectiveness of legislation, coupled with reducing the level of illegal trade, especially from African countries that have legal barriers to trade in seahorses.

 International Collaboration

-The international collaboration avenue for mutual coexistence is at the core of the debates at international organizations with representation form states that are either producing or consuming in the illegal trade of dried seahorses.
-The process of incentivizing efforts for curtailing the production and distribution of illegal trade in seahorse for countries of Africa can be extremely useful in mitigating the future threat to aqua life.
-International collaboration between the major suppliers and consumers of East Asia to West Africa can be extremely useful in balancing off the reported figures for trade in seahorse individuals.
+The international collaboration avenue for mutual coexistence is at the core of the debates at international organizations with representation from states that are either producing or consuming in the illegal trade of dried seahorses.
+The process of incentivizing efforts to curtail the production and distribution of illegal trade in seahorses for countries of Africa can be extremely useful in mitigating the future threat to aqua life.
+An international collaboration between the major suppliers and consumers of East Asia and West Africa can be extremely useful in balancing off the reported figures for trade in seahorse individuals.

 References